I Am Sitting in a Room: Subsequent works

-In 2010, YouTube user Patrick Liddell created an homage to I Am Sitting in a Room entitled VIDEO ROOM 1000, in which he uploaded a video of himself speaking text similar to Lucier's original to YouTube, then manually downloaded and re-uploaded it 1,000 times in sequence over the course of a year, in order to demonstrate the resulting digital artifacting of audio and video analogously to Lucier's original demonstration of analog artifacting of audio.
+In 2010, YouTube user Patrick Liddell created an homage to I am sitting in a room entitled VIDEO ROOM 1000, in which he uploaded a video of himself speaking text similar to Lucier's original to YouTube, then manually downloaded and re-uploaded it 1,000 times in sequence over the course of a year, in order to demonstrate the resulting digital artifacting of audio and video analogously to Lucier's original demonstration of analog artifacting of audio.

-In 2013, filmmakers Viola Rusche and Hauke Harder decided to use I Am Sitting in a Room as the "main structuring element" of the documentary "No Ideas but In Things" (2013).
+In 2013, filmmakers Viola Rusche and Hauke Harder decided to use I am sitting in a room as the "main structuring element" of the documentary "No Ideas but In Things" (2013).
 According to the filmmakers' notes, "the various process steps of the piece [I am sitting in a room] divide the film into chapters so that this work serves as an integral part of the film."

-In 2019, Youtuber MKBHD also created a similar video, titled This Is What Happens When You Re-Upload a YouTube Video 1000 Times repeating the same process with footage recorded from a Red Epic 8K Camera.